553230246a-bit/DeepPCD/GROMACS_MD/README.md

 * RMSD has no universal stability cutoff.
 * Compare RMSF using identical atom selections and time windows.
-* Instantaneous pressure can fluctuate strongly; inspect means and trends.
 * Stable ligand RMSD alone does not prove catalytic competence.
 * MM/PBSA is an end-point binding-energy estimate, not a reaction barrier.